Credit Cards Store Credit Cards

 What bank issues the T.J.
 Maxx credit card?

-Synchrony Bank is the financial institution that is credit card issuer of The TJX Rewards Credit Card.
+Synchrony Bank is the financial institution that is the credit card issuer of The TJX Rewards Credit Card.
 The card is a Mastercard.

 Why does the T.J.
 Maxx credit card ask for my Social Security number?